OR13/draft-steele-vc-issuer/draft-steele-vc-issuer.md

 ## Private Keys

-It is important to protect the signing key used to issue credentials, and well as any confirmation keys associated with the credentials.
+It is important to protect the signing key used to issue credentials, as well as any confirmation keys associated with the credentials.
 It is RECOMMENDED that all private keys be initialized such that they cannot be exported.

 ## Authorization